9brada6/tabs-with-posts/development.md

 ### Plugins

 - Make Plugin DFactory Block Suppress filter option.
-- GamerZ/BlazK: Sort by most rated/unrated posts.
 - Site Reviews Plugin has a custom Category Id ratting, Think if we should implement that.
 - Don't know how to count site reviews ratings, maybe email for support?
 - Add each plugin, move orderby plugin indicators to classes.
-- Test a plugin as a MU plugin to see with debugger how function Post_Meta::get_plugin_version() get the plugin keys, maybe we will need to make another get_plugin_file_relative_path for MU plugins?.

 ## 🎉 Todo: After first release